 Verdict: A major contender, especially if they find rhythm early.

-England are not short of ambition.
-The appointment of Thomas Tuchel shows how serious they are about winning this tournament.
-The squad is packed with talent, from Harry Kane up front to a midfield that can control games against almost anyone.
+England are not short of ambition, and the appointment of Thomas Tuchel shows how serious they are about winning this tournament.
+The squad is packed with talent, from Harry Kane up front to a midfield of Declan Rice and Elliot Anderson that can control games against almost anyone.

 Verdict: Strong enough to win it, but still something to prove.